DeiInvictus/deiinvictus.github.io/_posts/2024-12-12-the-blessed-poor.markdown

 Society pressures, degrades, and humiliates the poor out of ignorance and satanic influence.
 Do not pay attention to the oppression, marginalization and persecution of the ignorant, spiritually poor, unwise, and hellbound.
 These material things are absolutely meaningless and temporary!

-> Riches do not profit in the day of wrath, but righteousness delivers from death (Proverbs 11:4).
+> Riches do not profit in the day of wrath, but righteousness delivers from death (ESV Study Bible, 2008, Proverbs 11:4).

 <br>